kerberos-io/documentation/72_machinery/81_algorithms/1_differential_images.md

 ## Parameters

-The parameters of the Differential image algorithm can be found in the *config/algorithm.xml* file, but you can also use the web to modify the parameters.
+The parameters of the Differential images algorithm can be found in the *config/algorithm.xml* file, but you can also use the web to modify the parameters.
 Below you see a default configuration file.

 	<algorithms>